MUSIC at St B's

 Missa Luba and Duruflé Requiem

-A concert featuring two mid-20th-century gems of choral music:
+A musical tribute to God’s colorful community of Saints with two mid-20th-century gems of choral music:

 Missa Luba, a setting of the Latin Mass that celebrates the music and culture of Central Africa.